aamritbistaa/HotelManagementSystem/Readme.md

                 meal            VARCHAR(45)
                 noofdays        VARCHAR(45)

-Start the code with login page[room.py]
+Start the code with login page[login.py]
 [Admin,Admin]

 then you will be navigated to main screen[main.py] there you will be able to choose 3 options

 1.Customer Window[customer.py]
 a place to add remove update customer window

 2.Room Window[room.py]
 a place to book and clear room

 3.Hotel[details.py]
 a place where you can add,removeand modify room information

+Meal detail:

+- Breakfast
+- Dinner
+- Lunch
+- All